Shadow-zer1/technical-documentation-page/README.md

 1. Clone the repository or download `index.html` and `styles.css`
 2. Open `index.html` in your browser
-3. Or visit the live GitHub Pages link (if enabled)
+3. Or visit the live GitHub Pages link above

 ## ✍️ Author

 Built by [@Shadow-zer1](https://www.freecodecamp.org/Shadow-zer1) as part of a certification challenge.
 Crafted with precision by Shadow 🚀

----